gyunaev/birdtray/README.md

 Currently the only way to test Birdtray is to build it from source, which should be easy on Linux, but may be cumbersome on other OSes.
 You would need the following libraries:

-- Qt 5.6 or higher with "x11extras-dev" or "x11extras-devel"  module installed (it is usually NOT installed by default);
+- Qt 5.5 or higher with "x11extras-dev" or "x11extras-devel"  module installed (it is usually NOT installed by default);
 - sqlite3 (i.e. libsqlite3-dev or libsqlite3-devel)
+- On Debian you need to install the following packages: qt5-defaults libsqlite3-dev libqt5x11extras-dev

 To build, please do the following: